 The University is dedicated to providing reasonable accommodation to qualified students, employees, and all those with disabilities participating in its programs and services.
 The University's Strategic Plan outlines a commitment to a diverse workplace and learning community, a distinguished faculty and staff, and an increasingly higher caliber of students.
 This dream drives the challenge of providing quality educational and occupational opportunities for everyone, especially qualified individuals with disabilities.
 The University is dedicated to providing reasonable accommodation to qualified students, employees, and all those with disabilities participating in its programs and services.

-The University has designated Heather Roop as the ADA Coordinator.
+The University has designated Heather Roop as the ADA Coordinator and Brandon Williams as the Deputy ADA Coordinator.
 Ms. Roop is responsible for compliance with the Americans with Disabilities Act and handles reasonable accommodations requested by University employees.
 You may reach Ms. Roop with questions pertaining to the ADA or reasonable accommodations at the following:

 What is a “major life activity” under the law?